 If you are looking for new navigational or sports features then you will probably be a little disappointed.
-There is little to see in that sporty respect.
+There is little to see in those respects.

 As a Garmin user for over 10 years, I know exactly what to expect from Garmin’s sporting prowess and it is comprehensively good, Fenix has ALL of that goodness.

-So what excites me the most are the performance and benefits offered by an optional touchscreen plus the high-resolution screen of the Fenix(Epix2) version.
-A quality screen and improved interface finally move the Fenix closer to the smartwatch superiority of the Apple Watch.
+So what excites me the most are the performance and benefits offered by an optional touchscreen plus the high-resolution screen of the Epix Gen 2 version.
+A quality screen and improved interface finally move the Fēnix closer to the smartwatch superiority of the Apple Watch.

 Garmin Fenix 7 Pricing

-Adding Solar, Sapphire and Titanium each bump up the prices.
-You should seriously consider sapphire to protect the lens and Sapphire is the ONLY way to get the dual-frequency GNSS goodness.
+Adding Solar, Sapphire and Titanium each bumps up the prices.
+You should seriously consider sapphire to protect the lens plus Sapphire is the ONLY way to get the dual-frequency, multi-constellation GNSS goodness.

 - Fenix 7/7S – prices start at $/Eu700 (£600) up to $/Eu1000 (£860)